patito/teaching-my-wife/README.md

 ## Virtual Environments

-A lot of developers don't like to use virtual envinronments, honestly I don't know why.
+A lot of developers don't like to use virtual environments, honestly I don't know why.
 It is to use and keep your system healthy.

 ### What is it?

 Imagine this situation.
 You are working in a Project X and you need a library version 1.1, so you install this library in your system, but next month you will work in a Project Z and you need a different version of the same library.
 What you gonna do?

-Virtual environments solves this kind of problems, it keeps the dependencies required by different projects in separate places, by creating virtual Python environments for them.
+Virtual environments solve this kind of problems, they keep the dependencies required by different projects in separate places, by creating virtual Python environments for each of them.

 ### How to install it?